jaksec/jaksec/README.md

 ### Hi, I'm Chris, welcome to my GitHub profile! 👋

-## I'm a sophomore CS major at UCF and aspiring fullstack engineer.
+## I'm a junior CS major at UCF and aspiring fullstack engineer.
-- 📚 Most recent project: Portfolio Website (in progress)
-- 📖 I'm currently learning algorithms and data structures in Java & C++

 ### Connect with me: